bonitasoft/web-components/components/packages/pagination-selector/README.md

 Pagination selector web component.
 Provide a UI to enter number of elements and page number.

 ## Events
-Generates events when a value is entered:
+Generates a `paginationChanged` event when a value is entered

-- `paginationElementsChanged`
-- `paginationPagesChanged`

 ## Attributes
 - `nbElements`  (default: 10)